 African violets react quickly to poor air circulation, usually by developing powdery mildew on the leaves before other indications of a problem.
 To allow proper air flow space your African violets apart from each other making sure they are not crowded or touching other plants.
 If your growing area has poor ventilation install a small fan and run it around the clock.
 Make sure the fan does not create a down draft (a common problem in small rooms).

 African violets grow well in natural light and prefer an Eastern or Northeastern exposure (in the Northern Hemisphere).
-It’s usually recommended that you to keep them out of direct sunlight and we agree.
-However… we give our African violets one hour of early morning direct sunlight in winter (about three hours in summer) and our seed propagation trays receive a couple hours more than that.
-We’ve found this works well for us, our plants like it and our seeds germinate faster.
-We highly recommend that you gain some experience with African violets in your growing environment before experimenting this way — what works for us may not work for you!
+It’s usually recommended that you to keep them out of direct sunlight and I agree – in general.
+I give my African violets about an hour of early morning direct sunlight in winter (about three hours in summer) and my seed propagation trays get a couple hours more than that.
+This works well for me in the Northeast, my plants like it and my seeds germinate faster.
+I highly recommend that you gain some experience with African violets in your growing environment before experimenting this way – what works for me may not work for you!

 African violets also grow well under fluorescent lights.
-You can purchase beautiful lighted plant stands or you can make your own using wire shelving and shop lights.
-You can use regular cool light fluorescent tubes or expensive full-spectrum grow lights — we’ve found little difference in our grow room.
-Your plants should be 8 to 12 inches from the lights for 8 to 14 hrs a day depending upon what works for you.
-Our keep our plant stands lighted for 9 hours and our plants are 14 inches from the tubes (seed trays are about 6 inches from the lights).
+You can purchase beautiful lighted plant stands or you can make your own using wire shelving and fluorescent shop lights.
+You can use regular cool light fluorescent tubes or expensive full-spectrum grow lights – I’ve found little difference in my grow room.
+Plants should be about 8 to 12 inches from the lights for 8 to 14 hrs a day depending upon what works for you.
+I keep my plant stands lighted for 9 hours (in summer) or 16 hours (in winter) and my plants are roughly 14 inches from the tubes (seed trays are about 8 inches from the lights).
 This is another area where you will need to find what works best for you in your environment.

-We recommend watering your plants with room temperature tap water — if your tap water is good.
-If you won’t drink your tap water then don’t give it to your plants.
-Poor quality tap water may not bother most foliage house plants but it can inhibit growth or blooming in flowering house plants and ornamentals like orchids.
-If you know that your water contains chlorine or chloramine, or if you use a water softener, or if your water’s ph level is high or low, we suggest you water your plants with filtered water or bottled water.
-If using rain water we suggest you have it tested for chemical composition as well as micro organisms before using it on house plants.
+I recommend watering your plants with room temperature tap water – if your tap water is good.
+If you won’t drink your water straight from the tap then please don’t give it to your plants (or pets).
+Poor quality tap water may not bother most foliage house plants but it can inhibit growth or blooming in flowering house plants and ornamentals like gesneriads, bromeliads and orchids.
+If you know that your water contains chlorine or chloramine, or if you use a water softener, or if your water’s pH level is high or low, I would suggest you water your plants with filtered water or bottled water.
+If using rain water it would be a good idea to have it tested for chemical composition as well as micro organisms before using it on house plants.

-As a starting point, we recommended watering your African violets with a weak solution (1/4 strength) of a balanced fertilizer.
+As a starting point, I would recommended watering your African violets with a weak solution (1/4 strength) of a balanced fertilizer.
 “Balanced” means that the three numbers on the fertilizer’s label (indicating the levels of nitrogen, phosphorous and potash, respectively) are equal: 7-7-7 or 12-12-12 or similar.
 Alternately, try a solution formulated specifically for African violets.
 (If you are growing hydroponically or in inert media such as perlite or vermiculite it is best to avoid fertilizers containing urea-derived nitrogen.)
-Some people use a bloom-booster formula (where the middle number is higher) when preparing for a show, some fertilize only in winter, some prefer liquid fertilizers, some feed their plants a full-strength solution once a month, others use a weak solution with every watering.
+Some people use a bloom-booster formula (where the middle number is higher) when preparing for a show.
+Some folks fertilize only in winter, some prefer liquid fertilizers, some feed their plants a full-strength solution once a month, others use a weak solution with every watering.
 This is another area where personal experience and preference will guide you.
+I like to follow the old African violet growers’ rule: “Fertilize weakly weekly” – I use 1/4 strength of a bloom booster fertilizer (10-30-20) every time I water, which is once a week in winter and twice a week in summer for plants that are potted in soil.